awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/HOSTCODE_OPT.md

 make TARGET=hw DEVICE=$AWS_PLATFORM pipeline
 ```

-Again, *$AWS_PLATFORM* is F1 device accelarator Platform (.xpfm) in which the kernel runs.
+Again, *$AWS_PLATFORM* is F1 device accelerator Platform (.xpfm) in which the kernel runs.
 Compared to the kernel compilation time, this will seem like an instantaneous action.

 Look at the execution loop in the host code: